 Email: mdrakibul-mowla(at)uiowa (dot) edu

-Postdoctoral Scholar (June 2021 - Present), Department of Neurosurgery, The University of Iowa, Iowa City, Iowa, USA
+Postdoctoral Scholar (June 2021 - June 2026), Department of Neurosurgery, The University of Iowa, Iowa City, Iowa, USA

 Postdoctoral Associate (June 2020 - May 2021), Electrical & Computer Engineering, University of Florida, Gainesville, FL, USA